exoji2e/exoji2e.github.com/_posts/2019-02-18-video-tag-in-chrome.md

 Displays fine in Firefox, but on Chrome a black screen shows up, or some times half a second of the video gets loaded.
 I think it might have to do with the `width="100%`.

-I recently picked upp picklocking.
+I recently picked up pick locking.
 It's quite fun.
 Here is a video of me unlocking a test lock with just one tool.

 <video width="100%" controls>
     <source src="/vids/20190218-lockpick.mp4" type="video/mp4" >